8x8c/AES-elite/README.md

 # AES ELITE

+Reat this readme and any file in the /docs directory

 The goal- make the best cli AES encryption app possible that is easiest to use and is the most secure, and make it password based.